kirjavascript/quine-howto/README.md

 A `quine` is a program that provides its own source code as output.
 It's one of the first programs I'll try and write when learning a new language, but it wasn't always obvious to me how.
 At first these cute programs seemed like an almost impossible esoteric [IOCCC](https://www.ioccc.org/)-tier artform crafted by programming artisans.

-I want to share the general concepts used to construct programs like these, and explore some of the things that can be done with them.
+I want to share the general concepts used to construct programs like these and explore some of the things that can be done with them.

 ## techniques